Bharat NCAP

+While crash testing under Bharat NCAP has been a positive step in enhancing automotive safety, the testing has not been made mandatory.
+This has led to a speculation of leniency to some manufacturers selling cars with poor safety ratings despite compliance of making safety features as standard equipment.

 History

 Before the launch of Bharat NCAP, the rules and regulations related to automotive safety in India were governed by the Central Motor Vehicles rules 1989 (CMVR) – Technical Standing Committee.

 The CMVR - Technical Standing Committee (CMVR-TSC) advises MoRT&H on various technical aspects related to CMVR.
 This Committee has representatives from various organisations namely; Ministry of Heavy Industries & Public Enterprises (MoHI&PE), MoRT&H, Bureau of Indian Standards (BIS), Testing Agencies such as International Centre for Automotive Technology (ICAT), Automotive Research Association of India (ARAI), Vehicle Research and Development Establishment (VRDE), Central Institute of Road Transport (CIRT), industry representatives from Society of Indian Automobile Manufacturers (SIAM), Automotive Component Manufacturers Association (ACMA) and Tractor Manufacturers Association (TMA) and representatives from State Transport Departments.
 CMVR-TSC is assisted by another Committee called the Automobile Industry Standards Committee (AISC) having members from various stakeholders in drafting the technical standards related to safety which include: